ha-anna/ha-anna.github.io/Scrimba_Projects/Roleplaying_game/README.md

 ### Continued development

 I want to become more comfortable using JS Classes and modules.
+Moreover, I want to work further on the animation when a new character appears so that the transition is smooth and seamless.

 ### Useful resources